Bots Are Here. Now What? 5 Best Practices for AI and Cognitive Automation

 Your business has adopted Robotic Process Automation (RPA) to automate repetitive processes, but now you’re looking at how you can take your digital transformation to the next level.
 You’re not alone.
-According to a report by IDC, worldwide spending on cognitive automation and artificial intelligence (AI) systems is expected to reach $77.6 billion in 2022.
+According to a report by IDC, worldwide spending on cognitive automation and artificial intelligence (AI) systems are expected to reach $77.6 billion in 2022.

-When cognitive automation — AI techniques applied to automating specific business processes — is applied, RPA bots can imitate the way humans think and can perform more complex business processes, allowing your organization to innovate faster.
+When cognitive automation — AI techniques applied to automate specific business processes — is applied, RPA bots can imitate the way humans think and can perform more complex business processes, allowing your organization to innovate faster.

 Adding cognitive automation to your business will also raise the bar for your employees because automating manual processes will give them more time to come up with breakthrough ideas.